How to Recover from Whiplash Caused by Car Accidents

 - Grade IV: neck complaints and fracture or dislocation.
 Its recommended that a patient see a specialist for this grade.

 Following an accident, you may be seen and treated by emergency personnel where an emergency room doctor will check you for injury.
-If he or she determines that you have a mild or moderate case of whiplash, you may be treated using over-the-counter (OTC) medications, ice or heat compresses, muscle relaxants, or lidocaine injections (to numb the pain).
+If he or she determines that you have a mild or moderate case of whiplash, you may be treated using over-the-counter (OTC) medications, ice compresses, muscle relaxants, or lidocaine injections (to numb the pain).
 A foam collar may be given to you to wear to help keep your neck stable.
 If you’re feeling any of the following symptoms below at the time of examination or days after, a follow-up by a doctor or chiropractor is recommended:

 - Pain that includes stiffness in the neck and a noticeably decreased range of motion.